 To humble oneself is to get completely naked before God.
 Not just confessing a sin, but getting to the root of the sin (the sin beneath the sin), putting aside our facades, our attempts to justify, and our instincts to perform and embracing the full truth about who and what we are before God.
 "Oh, Lord, I am such a liar.
 I stretch the truth to protect myself.
 I exaggerate so people will think more highly of me.
 I generate excuses for my failures.
-I act as if I'm doing fine when I'm not. ..."
+I act as if I'm doing fine when I'm not."

 Brute, blunt honesty about who we are: while this is the essence of humbling ourselves, it's actually a two-step process.
 First we wallow in the honest truth about ourselves, but then we must wallow in God's grace-this too is the truth about us.
 "Thank you, God.
 Thank you that I can never earn your favor but you have given it to me freely in Christ.
 Thank you that you cannot love me any more nor any less.
-Thank you that I'm a liar saved by your kindness and mercy...."
+Thank you that I'm a liar saved by your kindness and mercy..."

 - Would you join me in wallowing?
-(Spend some time in prayerful honest confession of sin and prayerful honest praise to the Lord for His righteousness to you.
-Take prayer requests, but this will probably work best for people to pray for themselves rather than pray for each other.) - How will remembering that your righteousness comes from the work of Christ help satisfy your thirst the way God intended? - What's a next step we can take as a group to help encourage us to take focus away from ourselves and toward the work of Christ?
-(Remember that being overly critical is still looking toward performance.
-Encouragement should be towards having an atmosphere of confession and remembering the work of Christ and.)
+Spend some time in prayerful honest confession of sin and prayerful honest praise to the Lord for His righteousness to you.
+You can start with sharing, but this will work best if people pray for themselves rather than pray for each other.
+At the end, the leaders can pray for what grace has made true of the group. - How will remembering that your righteousness comes from the work of Christ help satisfy your thirst the way God intended? - What's a next step we can take as a group to help encourage us to take focus away from ourselves and toward the work of Christ?
+(Remember that being being overly critical is still looking toward performance.
+Encouragement should be towards having an atmosphere of confession and remembering the work of Christ.)